JuliaLabs/Cassette.jl/docs/src/contextualdispatch.md

 end
 ```

+Note that this example uses Cassette's [`recurse`](@ref) function.
+This function is
+exactly equivalent to Cassette's default `overdub` implementation, but is not
+meant to be overloaded by users, thus allowing one to recursively overdub
+"through" invocations that might otherwise be contextual primitives.

-Then (skipping the warm-up calls used to compile both functions):
+We can do some toy performance tests to see that we get the expected speedup using this implementation (skipping the warm-up calls used to compile both functions):

 ```julia
 julia> ctx = MemoizeCtx(metadata = Dict{Int,Int}());